aws/aws-security-services-best-practices/docs/en/guides/guardduty/index.md

 Every GuardDuty finding is assigned a finding ID.
 GuardDuty creates an EventBridge event for every finding with a unique finding ID.
 By using Amazon EventBridge with GuardDuty, you can automate tasks to help you respond to security issues related to GuardDuty findings.
 One such task is sending notifications to a preferred notification channel.
 Commonly used notification channels are email and Enterprise messaging applications that support incoming messages via Webhook.

 Another common scenario is to send GuardDuty findings to a ticketing system or SIEM solution for tracking and event correlation.
-It is recommended to leverage Security Hub as a central aggregation point in AWS for security findings before [sending these findings to a ticketing system or SIEM solution](https://docs.aws.amazon.com/securityhub/latest/partnerguide/prepare-receive-findings.html).
-You can also leverage EventBridge to send GuardDuty findings directly to a ticketing system or SIEM solution.
+We recommend using the unified [AWS Security Hub](../security-hub/index.md) as your central aggregation point for security findings before [sending them onward to a ticketing system or SIEM](https://docs.aws.amazon.com/securityhub/latest/partnerguide/prepare-receive-findings.html), because it normalizes findings across services into OCSF and offers native ITSM integrations.
+If you aggregate in Security Hub CSPM today, that continues to work, but avoid maintaining both aggregation paths for the same downstream consumer.
+You can also use EventBridge to send GuardDuty findings directly to a ticketing system or SIEM.
 Please refer to your solutions documentation for guidance on how to send information via EventBridge.

 When leveraging email as a preferred notification channel, GuardDuty is integrated with Amazon Simple Notification Services (Amazon SNS) via EventBridge.
 Amazon Simple Notification Service (Amazon SNS) is a fully managed messaging service for both application-to-application (A2A) and application-to-person (A2P) communication.
 The notification workflow is as depicted in the image below.
 ![GuardDuty Notification workflow](../../images/GD-Notification-Workflow.png)